-Joseph Barter had first produced a single-cylinder machine prior to this.
-He offered it under his own name until, in 1905, he turned to a flat-twin engine.
+Joseph Barter had produced a single-cylinder machine prior to this which he offered under his own name until, in 1905, he turned to a flat-twin engine.
 Later it was known as the Fairy and was the fore-runner of the Douglas.

 The Fee engine was 2.5hp and mounted high in the frame of a stock with braced forks.
 It had a large flywheel on the left and the transmission was by chain to a countershaft.
 This carried a clutch and then went by belt to the rear wheel.